 Cataract surgery is a popular treatment for cataracts, a condition that clouds the eye’s lens.
-Early signs of cataracts include cloudy vision, difficulty seeing at night, light sensitivity, and seeing excessive glare.
+Early signs of cataracts include cloudy vision, difficulty seeing at night, light sensitivity, and excessive glare.
 Left untreated, a cataract typically worsens over time and impairs eyesight in the affected eye.

 If you think you have a cataract or have been diagnosed with this condition, you probably have many questions about cataract treatment.
 Questions like “How long is cataract surgery?” and “How much does cataract surgery cost?”